Dennis-Shih/Requirements/Specification.md

 The actor clicks a button such as "New Task".
 ## Primary Sequence
 1. System prompts user for a name for the task.
+2. User enters a name in a text field or does not name it.
-2. System starts new task if a valid name is entered or if name is left blank.
+3. System starts new task if a valid name is entered or if name is left blank.
 ## Primary Postconditions
 A new task should have been created under the title entered by the user, or 'Untitled' if left blank.
 ## Alternate Sequences